Anurag607/DE_Watermarking/README.md

     - **N :** int, Size of the matrix whose singular values are _s_ .
   - **Returns:** **\*S\*\***(M, N) ndarray\*\*The S-matrix in the singular value decomposition

+# IMPORTANT TERMS :

+- **cA (Approximation Coefficients):** These coefficients represent the approximation of the input signal at a certain scale or level of resolution.
+They capture the low-frequency components of the signal.
+When performing the DWT, the input signal is filtered to retain only the approximation coefficients at each level.
+- **cD (Detail Coefficients):** These coefficients represent the details or high-frequency components of the input signal that are discarded during the approximation.
+They capture the high-frequency variations or details of the signal.
+The detail coefficients are obtained by filtering the input signal to retain only the high-frequency components at each level.

 # MATHEMATICAL FORMULAES :

 1. **Color Space Transformation from RGB to YIQ:**